SillyTavern/SillyTavern-Docs/Usage/RemoteConnections.md

 ### Still Unable To Connect?

 * Create an inbound/outbound firewall rule for the port found in `config.conf`.
-Do NOT mistake this for portforwarding on your router, otherwise someone could find your chat logs and that's a big no-no.
+Do NOT mistake this for port forwarding on your router, otherwise, someone could find your chat logs and that's a big no-no.
 * Enable the Private Network profile type in Settings > Network and Internet > Ethernet.
-This is VERY important for Windows 11, otherwise you would be unable to connect even with the aforementioned firewall rules.
+This is VERY important for Windows 11, otherwise, you would be unable to connect even with the aforementioned firewall rules.

 ## <span id="HTTPBasicAuthentication">HTTP Basic Authentication</span>